yanyiyang2000/arm-assembly/README.md

 ```

 ## Building
-In the root directory, use the following commands one by one:
+In the project root directory, use the following commands one by one:
 ```bash
 cmake -B build
 cmake --build build